Leave this site

 For older versions of the Terms and Conditions or for copies of any of the higher value Terms and Conditions, please contact the CCM.

-Contract information (which the chief constable is a party to) is available via the Office of the Police and Crime Commissioner for Lincolnshire website.
+Contract information (which the Chief Constable and/or the PCC is a party to) is available to view via the Sell2 (in-tend.co.uk) website.

 Contact our Commercial and Contract Management Department